 Raising the retirement age may help to relieve some pressure off an ageing workforce, but re-employing and retaining older workers is also something companies here are required to commit to in order to encourage them to continue working.
 As a result, the re-employment age has also been updated to up to 70 years.
 This also comes on the back of a previous announcement to increase our re-employment age from the current age of 67 to 68 in 2022, and eventually to 70 by 2030.

 Companies will need to ready themselves for an ageing workforce in the coming decades.
 Here are some details that employers will need to know about retaining older workers.

 #1 CPF Will Be Raised In Tandem With Retirement And Re-Employment Age Increase

-Over the next decade, CPF contribution rates for older workers will be further raised progressively.
-The full rate of 37% is extended to those aged 55 to 60, after which the rate will then taper off and level out after 70.
+Over the next decade by 2030, CPF contribution rates for older workers will be further raised progressively.
+The full rate of 37% will be extended to those aged 55 to 60, 26% for those aged >60 to 65; 16.5% for those aged >65 to 70.

 #2 Employers Must Offer Re-Employment

 According to the Retirement and Re-employment Act (RRA), employers are not allowed to dismiss employees because of age if they are a Singapore citizen or PR and if they joined the organisation before turning 55 years old.